-Girls Global Academy • 733 8th St NW, Washington, DC 20001 • (202) 600-4822 SISTERHOOD, SCHOLARSHIP, SERVICE, SAFETY
+Girls Global Academy o 733 8th St NW, Washington, DC 20001 o (202) 600-4822

-- Does it stimulate student's interest in the subject and make them want to delve deeper? - Are students able to complete the assignment without help? - Is it differentiated for ability and interest? - If students didn't have to do it, would they want to do it anyway? - Is the assignment fair to all students?
+- Does it increase a student's love of learning? - Does it significantly increase learning? - Does it stimulate student's interest in the subject and make them want to delve deeper? - Are students able to complete the assignment without help? - Is it differentiated for ability and interest? - If students didn't have to do it, would they want to do it anyway? - Is the assignment fair to all students?